Skip to main content

 • Flag when payments are made to superannuation funds.

-Alternatively, you can use Express Super, our Super Clearing Service that manages all of your super requirements in a single file.
+Alternatively, you can use Super Clearing, our service that manages all of your super requirements in a single file.

 The superannuation process is completed monthly or quarterly.
 To set this: